Table of content

 #7.
 Start Onboarding

 Once you’re happy with the shortlisted candidate, you can officiate the hire with a contract.
 Specify the expectations from both parties clearly and provide all the necessary requirements to commence the job.
+It may also help to use an HR software tool like GoCo to make the onboarding process smoother.

 Why Choose Uptech